 Contracts are critical for businesses.
 They govern your relationships with vendors, clients, and others.
 When one party doesn’t hold up their end of the deal, it can create losses for everyone else involved — whether that’s in the form of lost time, lost money, or lost customers.

 Not all contract breaches create the same level of woe, however.
 You — and the court — may approach a minor contract breach differently than you would a major one.
 That’s why it’s important to understand the difference between material and non-material contract breaches.

-Discover the differences between these two types of contract breaches below, and learn when you might want to involve a business attorney to help you
+Discover the differences between these two types of contract breaches below, and learn when you might want to involve business formation and planning attorneys to help you